Legitimate Work From Home Jobs: 31 That Actually Pay

 | Last Updated

 Finding legitimate work from home jobs can be difficult unless you know the best places to look and the best ways to search for them.
 After all, scam artists are abundant, and many of them claim to offer "the easiest" or "the best" work from home jobs that don't require any training or previous experience.
 Unfortunately, many people fall for their scams and lose time and money in the process.
 But you don't have to be one of them.

 Plenty of legit work from home jobs can be found in career sectors that offer good pay and employment prospects.
 A simple change in the terminology you use might help you discover them more easily.
 For example, using terms like telecommuting jobs and remote work for online searches is often a faster way to separate the jobs that can truly allow you to work at home from those that may only offer disappointment.

-In 2014, nearly 3.7 million people in the U.S. telecommuted at least 50 percent of the time.
+According to a report from Global Workplace Analytics, nearly 3.7 million people in the U.S. telecommuted at least 50 percent of the time in 2014.
 That is, they did their jobs from home using their phones, computers, and Internet connections instead of going into their normal places of work.
 It's something that about half of all workers in America would be able to do on at least a part-time basis if their employers allowed it.
 And it's something that more people would like to try.
-(Up to 90 percent of the nation's workforce would like to try doing their jobs remotely at least two or three days each week.)*
+(Up to 90 percent of the nation's workforce would like to try doing their jobs remotely at least two or three days each week.)

 In some jobs, working from home is already the norm.
 And in many others, telecommuting is growing in popularity as employers look to save money, attract talent, retain their best employees, and become more environmentally friendly.
 So, are you ready to discover better possibilities than you might have encountered before?
 Check out the following sections: